Kirit-00/-ft_printf-/README.md

-this project remake of printf function let improves your algorithm's ability
+this project remake of printf function makes improves your algorithm and teaches you variable arguments